LazyCat2/revolt-plugins/masquerade/README.md

 3. Send message by pressing Enter or by right-clicking send button

 ![This GIF shows you how to send a message with mask](https://autumn.revolt.chat/attachments/QCuLiNpqeXCLETmuf5ttPDpe17caGJl9XZqSDkDNAN/HowToSend.gif)

+## Troubleshooting
+1. If there is no your avatar in bottom pannel, check if you have masquerade permission
+2. See [Troubleshooting](https://github.com/LazyCat2/revolt-plugins/#troubleshooting) in repo's README.md